 When the COVID-19 outbreak was declared a pandemic on March 11, 2020, many local businesses were forced to close their doors.
 The future of Bloomington’s small businesses was, and remains, uncertain.
 As cases continue to climb in the state, some businesses are making the choice to close permanently.
 Meanwhile, several new businesses have opened during this challenging time.
 Below is a running list of both, which Bloom will continue to update.

 Please feel free to comment new or closing businesses below, or email [email protected] with list updates or corrections.

-On November 25, Bloomington Sandwich Company will close its doors after 15 years.
+On November 25, 2020, Bloomington Sandwich Company closed after 15 years.
 The restaurant, which opened in 2005, was located at 118 E. Kirkwood and offered a variety of sandwiches, melts, soups, and salads.

 Blue Heron Woodworking Supplies